Sonified/Plotbot/README.md

 *   Automatic downloading and processing of data from PSP instruments including FIELDS, SWEPAM, and SPAN-I
 *   Access to data variables in a straightforward class structure
-    *   "mag_rtn.br" accesses FIELDS Mag Br data in RTN coordiantes
+    *   "mag_rtn.br" accesses FIELDS Mag Br data in RTN coordinate system.
-    *   "mag_rtn.br.color = 'blue'" sets the line color to blue
+    *   "mag_rtn.br.color = 'blue'" sets the line color to blue.
 *   Rapid Time series visualization with the `plotbot` function.
     *   "plotbot(trange, mag_sc.br, 1, proton.anisotropy, 2)" plots Br and proton Ta for your trange on panels 1 and 2 respectively
 *   Rapid Hodogram visualization with the `showdahodo` function.